svetvasilev/transmock/Deployment/TransMock.Deploy.Adapter/Readme.txt

 - BizTalk Server 2016

 **** Release notes ****
+Verion 1.6.0:
+- Introduced new implemetations of the streaming client and server classes based on the TPL

 Version 1.5.3:
 - Fixed issue with inbound adapter failing occasionally with 'Attempting to deserialize from empty stream' error when receiving response from 2-way receive location